Subject Leader: Mrs S Davis

-In 2016/17 Music is rehearsing for We will Rock You which will be on in March 2017 and has students from every year group taking part - approximately 140 students in total.
+Rehearsals are currently underway for Grease, which will be performed in March 2018 and has students from every year group taking part - approximately 140 students in total!

-To review all key stages work to further promote students learning of musical vocabulary and practical skills in line with the new GCSE.
+- to continue to review the KS3 curriculum to further promote students' learning of musical vocabulary and practical skills in line with the new GCSE

 - to ensure that schemes of work at KS4 are fit for purpose in line with the new GCSE Music course